+where $e^t_i$ is the embedding vector of $G^{t}_i$, $E_{t-1} = \{e^{t-1}_j\}, j=\{1,2,...,N_{t-1}\}$ is the embedding of the computational graphs at level ${t-1}$.
+We use $E_{t-1}$ as edge features at level $t$.
+For level-1, $E_{0}$ contains the initial features (e.g., one-hot, and random standard) of the primitive operations $\mathcal{G}^{0}$ that we manually select.
 In the hierarchical computational graphs, each edge corresponds to a computational graph of the previous level and uses its graph embedding as the edge feature.
 Furthermore, the graphs at the same hierarchical level share the GNN's parameter.
-At the top layer ($l^{th}$ layer) of the hierarchical graph $\mathcal{G}^{l} = \{G^l\}$, we only have one computational graph and its embedding is the DNN's final embedding $g$:
+At the top level ($l^{th}$ level) of the hierarchical graph $\mathcal{G}^{l} = \{G^l\}$, we only have one computational graph and its embedding is the DNN's final embedding $g$:

 \textbf{Message passing.} In the multi-stage hierarchical embedding, we consider the edge features.
-However in the standard graph convolutional networks (GCN)~\cite{kipf2017gcn}, it only passes the node features and the message passing function can be formulated as follows:
+However, in the standard graph convolutional networks (GCN)~\cite{kipf2017gcn}, it only passes the node features and the message passing function can be formulated as follows:

-, where $h$ is nodes' hidden states, $c_i$ is a constant coefficient, $N_i$ is node $i$ neighbors, and $W^l$ is GNN's learnable weight matrix.
+where $h$ is nodes' hidden states, $c_i$ is a constant coefficient, $N_i$ is node $i$ neighbors, and $W^l$ is GNN's learnable weight matrix.
 Instead of standard message passing, in the multi-stage GNN, we add the edge features:

-, where $e^{l-1}_k$ is the features of edge $(i,j)$ and is also the embeddings of the $k^{th}$ graph at layer $l-1$, such that the edge $(i,j)$ corresponds to the operation $G^{l-1}_k$.
-The operation $\circ$ denotes the element-wise product, which we selected for the convenience of multi-stage message passing, but it is not limited to element-wise product.
+where $e^{l-1}_k$ is the features of edge $(i,j)$ and is also the embeddings of the $k^{th}$ graph at level $l-1$, such that the edge $(i,j)$ corresponds to the operation $G^{l-1}_k$.
+The operation $\circ$ denotes the element-wise product.

+Many message-passing strategies exist, such as MP-GNN~\cite{gilmer2017neural}, in which they utilized a multi-layer perceptron.
+In this work, assuming the scenario depicted in Figure~\ref{fig:eq4}, the message passing between $h_j$ and $e_k$ should essentially capture the amount of information in the node $j$~(i.e., the node feature $h_j$) that can flow to the node $i$ by using the factor $e_k$.
+Thus, we selected element-wise product as the message passing function to assure that the same edge type can flow the same amount of information.
+Additionally, element-wise product satisfies the associative property in multi-stage message passing.

-\textbf{Learning-based pooling.} Standard GNN aims to learn the node embeddings of a graph~(e.g., learn node representation and perform node classification).
+\textbf{Learning-based pooling.} A typical GNN aims to learn the node embeddings of a graph~(e.g., learning node representation and perform node classification).
 However, our goal is to learn the graph representation of a given DNN.
-Thus, we introduced a learning-based pooling method for multi-stage GNN to pool node embeddings and learn the graph embedding.
+Thus, we introduced a learning-based pooling method for multi-stage GNN to learn the graph embedding from node embeddings.
 We define the graph embedding $e$ as: